 If you are aged 16-18, you will be enrolled on a study programme, which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 (C) or above.
 You will also be required to complete a work experience placement and an employability programme.

 All students will undertake a probationary period for the first six weeks of their programme.
 During this time, attendance, attitude, attainment and application towards study will be monitored.
 A final decision as to the most appropriate level and outcome will be discussed with you towards the end of your probationary period.

 What You'll Learn

 Health and Safety practices, mechanical systems, electrical systems, braking systems, suspension systems, engine systems, steering systems, wheel and tyres.
-As well as paint and body accident repair units to give a rounded learning experience.
-Students also complete a Learner Employability Achievement Programme (LEAP), which includes personal development and employability.
-All students must study Functional Skills or GCSE in English and maths as part of their studies if they have not achieved a GCSE grade 4 in both English and maths.
+The course also cover paint and body accident repair units to give a rounded learning experience.
+You will complete a Learner Employability Achievement Programme (LEAP), which includes personal development and employability.

-Entry to this course requires one reference.
+Direct Entry to this course requires one reference.
 It is desirable that you can demonstrate 90% attendance at your last place of study or work.
-Two GCSEs in English and maths at grade 1/2 (E/F/G) or above is required.
-A suitable entry level 3 qualification or motor vehicle maintenance experience is desirable but not essential.
+Two GCSEs in English and maths at grade 2 or above is required, Plus Two further GCSEs at grade 2 or above.

-Consideration will be given to applicants over the age of 19, who do not hold formal English and maths qualifications, but can demonstrate relevant experience.
+Consideration will be given to all applicants over the age of 19 who hold a formal English and maths qualification at Level 1 minimum.
 An interview will be required to ascertain prior achievement.